vijayvee/contextual_circuit_bp/README.md

 - Evaluation script: Visualizations w/ LRP.
 - Add documentation for creating 3d conv models (should be as simple as changing the data-loader shapes)
 - Clean up inconsistent filter/kernel variable names.
+- Pass stride information to layers.
+- Pass padding information to layers.